provenance-io/provenance-docs/docs/pb/ecosystem/financial-services-blockchain/token-economics.md

 ## Validator Rewards

 Validators are rewarded for their work on the Provenance Blockchain.
 The validator that proposes the next block on the chain is called the **proposer**.
-The frequency of being chosen as a proposer is proportional to the amount of staked HASH tokens, known as **voting power**, of the validator.
-For example, if a validator has 10% of the total staked HASH tokens across all validators, then they will be the proposer for approximately 10% of the blocks.
+The frequency of being chosen as a proposer is proportional to the amount of staked Hash tokens, known as **voting power**, of the validator.
+For example, if a validator has 10% of the total staked Hash tokens across all validators, then they will be the proposer for approximately 10% of the blocks.

-Validators earn transaction fees in HASH tokens.
+Validators earn transaction fees in Hash tokens.
 The total fee for each transaction is divided among all validators' staking pools based on each validator's weight.
 The revenue is further divided among delegators in proportion to each delegator's stake.
 Before the revenue is distributed, the validator may apply a commission on the part of the revenue that goes to their delegators.
 The commission is set as a percentage and can only change after the validator is